Starship Troopers: Invasion: Plot

-General Rico deploys 3 starships from L-6 Base in Earth orbit, but the Queen hijacks the Warden's weaponry and destroys them.
-The Queen sets the bug-infested Warden on a trajectory to crash land in Paris, but Alpha Team sniper Trig manages to shoot out the wires linking the Queen to the ship, allowing Ibanez to re-direct the Warden to crash land in the Alps.
-Meanwhile, General Rico leads a squad of troopers in Marauder suits to stop the bugs from escaping the crash site, while high command gives him 30 minutes before dropping nukes from the L-6 Station to sanitize the site.
+General Rico deploys three starships from L-6 Base in Earth orbit, but the Queen hijacks the Warden's weaponry and destroys them.
+The Queen sets the bug-infested Warden on a trajectory to crash land in Paris, but Alpha Team sniper Tia "Trig" Durer manages to shoot out the wires linking the Queen to the ship, allowing Ibanez to re-direct the Warden to crash land in the Alps.
+Meanwhile, General Rico leads a squad of troopers in Marauder suits to stop the bugs from escaping the crash site, while high command gives him thirty minutes before dropping nukes from the L-6 Station to sanitize the site.

-Back on the Warden, the 5 surviving troopers make their way toward the Queen.
+Back on the Warden, the five surviving troopers make their way toward the Queen.
 Ice Blonde protects Ibanez at a nearby airlock while Mech and Ratzass go to the engine room to blow it up.
 When Varro and Bugspray find Trig's corpse, Bugspray uses Trig's family-made sniper rifle to buy Varro some time to reach the queen.
 Jenkins, having recovered from his mental breakdown, provides Varro backup with bugs under his mind control—revealing an important Terran breakthrough in the war effort, and the reason for capturing a live Queen.

 Rico is the lone survivor from his squad to reach the Warden.
 The extraction shuttle from L-6, and the nuclear strike, are all destroyed by the Queen's control of the Warden's weapons.
 As Jenkins leads the team to his shuttle from Fort Casey, Rico rushes to distract the Queen and rescue Varro.
 Varro, critically injured, blows a grenade when surrounded by bugs.
 Rico abandons his broken Marauder suit and uses a combat knife on one of the Queen's eyes, buying Ibanez time to make takeoff preparations.
 Rico sprints back into the dropship as it barely escapes the Warden before the explosives detonate and destroy the Warden.

 Mech, Ice, and Ratzass pay their respect to their fallen comrades while Ibanez confronts Jenkins over the recent crises.
 Jenkins sidesteps the issue, telling Rico and Ibanez that his research will someday save the entire galaxy.
 After the closing credits, one warrior bug is seen navigating a sewer system, having inexplicably survived the Warden's destruction.